trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 ??? info "Verified status"

     It's common to conduct a second review of the annotations for accuracy.
-    Whombat facilitates this by offering a "verified" status.
+    Sonari facilitates this by offering a "verified" status.
 This status indicates that the annotations were initially completed and subsequently verified independently.